 Preheat oven to 375°F (180°C) Lay a baking tray with parchment paper.
 Set aside.

-Set aside 10 minutes to let the fibre absorbs the liquid .
-The dough should be elastic, soft and easy to divide into 6 small balls.
+Set aside 10 minutes to let the fiber absorb the liquid.
+The dough should be elastic, soft, and easy to divide into 6 small balls.

-With a pastry brush, brush the top of each bread balls with a bit of tap water.
+With a pastry brush, brush the top of each bread ball with a bit of tap water.

 Sprinkle some sesame seeds on top of each bread - optional but delicious!